mAsT3RpEE/Opencart/README.md

 #### Install ####

 1. [Dowload][2] and install [VQMod][3]
-2. Copy contents of upload folder to opencart directory
+2. [Download][4] archive and copy contents of upload folder to opencart directory

 #### TODO ####